 It is a tower made up of pastry cream-filled cream puffs, made from Pâte à choux dough, all held together with crunchy caramel cage.
 Many times, it is elaborately decorated with candied flowers, bows and spun sugar.
 You need a mold to build a very large croquembouche, but a small one can support itself, and it is not as hard to make as you might think.
 It is a very impressive dessert!
 We have a gorgeous Croquembouche Tutorial.

 Éclair: A variant from the donut type dough used in many American versions of this French favorite, éclairs are a long, thin pastry made from choux pastry and is filled with cream and topped with icing (usually chocolate).
 In France, éclairs are made by baking the oblong choux until crisp and hollow and then filling it with coffee or chocolate flavored pastry cream.
 Other favorite fillings are custard or freshly whipped cream, rum-flavored custard (my favorite), almond or chestnut puree or fruit fillings. Éclairs will vary from patisserie to patisserie, but are almost always delicious.
-Check out our Chocolate Eclairs Tutorial.
+Check out our Pomegranate Pistachio Chocolate Eclairs recipe.